-Supporting the Local Economy: the Working Party recognises the need to protect the value of free-to-use recreational facilities alongside support for a range of business organisations that contribute to the local economy.
+Supporting the Local Economy: the Working Party recognises the need to protect the value of free to use recreational facilities alongside support for a range of business organisations that contribute to the local economy.
 These organisations offer a range of other services to residents and visitors, and should not be seen as mutually exclusive of each other.
-The objective is to find an appropriate balance between public facilities and the financial contributions that the leaseholders make to the economy, both directly and indirectly, whilst ensuring that the synergy between all parties is maximised
+The objective is to find an appropriate balance between public facilities and the financial contributions that the leaseholders make to the economy, both directly and indirectly, whilst ensuring that the synergy between all parties is maximized

 Investing for the Future: The second State of the UK Public Parks report (Heritage Lottery Fund: 2016) shows that there is a growing deficit between the rising use of parks and the declining resources that are available to manage them.
 The report findings show that while parks are highly valued by the public and usage is increasing, park maintenance budgets and staffing levels are being cut.
-A clear vision for St Mary's Lands is crucial to assist with setting objectives that will ensure that future investment is both targeted and maximised.
-The Working Party have prepared this document in acknowledgement of the financial constraints but with a clear strategy for targeting investment to the areas that are most in need of improvement.
+The need for a clear vision for St. Mary's Lands is perceived to be crucial in ensuring that investment is maximized by having a clear set of objectives to target the investment towards.
+The Working Party have set out this masterplan document in recognition of the financial constraints public parks are under but with a clear strategy for targeting investment to the areas that are most in need of improvement.
 The masterplan is matched to a delivery timetable and a realistic assessment of funding over the coming years.

-These four themes formed the basis of the extensive community consultation that has refined this final masterplan and helped to crystallise the vision for St Mary's Lands.
+These four themes formed the basis of the extensive community consultation that has refined this final masterplan and helped to crystallise the vision for St. Mary's Lands.

-Our vision is a future for St Mary's Lands where the natural and cultural heritage is protected and enhanced - where a vibrant range of community uses, economic regeneration and environmental enhancement thrive together in this inspiring natural setting.
+Our vision is a future for St. Mary's Lands where the natural and cultural heritage is protected and enhanced - where a vibrant range of community uses, economic regeneration and environmental enhancement thrive together in this inspiring natural setting.